Eternal Bloom

 3 billion Suns can Fit inside this STAR ✩

 VY CMa is one of the largest stars known, with a radius estimated to be about 1,420 times that of the Sun.
 It is also incredibly luminous, about 300,000 times brighter than the Sun.
+The star has had many out burst over past 1,000 years as it nears the end of its life.

 VY Canis Majoris is one of the most massive and luminous red supergiants known in the Milky Way.
-It is a single star, without any known companions.

-"Eternal Bloom" $500.00 Acrylic on canvas 24 × 24 x 1.5 in.
-(30.5 × 30.5 × 3.8 cm)
+ETERNAL BLOOM Acrylic on canvas 24 × 24 x 1.5 in.
+(30.5 × 30.5 × 3.8 cm) $500.00

 VY CMa, found in the constellation Canis Major, is located in the southern sky.
 Its name means "the greater dog" in Latin.
 Canis Major represents the larger dog following Orion, the hunter, in Greek mythology.
 The Great Dog is often depicted pursuing a hare, represented by the constellation Lepus.
 The smaller dog is symbolized by the nearby constellation Canis Minor.